About Blue Crow Publishing

 - Young Adult Fiction of all genres.

-We publish 4-6 titles a year.
-You can learn about the kind of books we publish by reading our Submission page.
+We publish approximately four titles a year.
 We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.

 Blue Crow Publishing Statement of Beliefs

 We at Blue Crow Publishing operate according to five guiding principles.
-These five principles, or beliefs, inform our decisions every day.
+These five principles inform our decisions every day.

 - We believe that authors should be treated with honesty and respect.